Thunderbolts*: Cast

-A superpowered individual suffering from amnesia who is believed to be stronger than all of the Avengers combined.
-As the Void, a version of Sentry completely shrouded in shadows, he is invincible, spreads darkness, and can turn people into shadows, sending them to a dimension of his own creation where they experience their worst fears and memories.
-Bob's mental health character arc was based on the experiences of a friend of director Jake Schreier.
+A former drug addict with mental health issues who developed superpowers after being injected with a version of the Super Soldier Serum as part of the O.X.E.
+Group's "Project Sentry", of which he is the only test subject to survive the procedure.
+He is believed to be stronger than all of the Avengers combined, possessing abilities such as flight, superhuman strength and speed, invulnerability, and telekinesis.
+Bob has an alter ego known as the Void, who is completely shrouded in shadows and has glowing eyes.
+When in control, the Void is invincible, spreads darkness, and can turn people into shadows, sending them to a dimension of his own creation where they experience their worst fears and memories.
+Bob's mental health character arc was based on the experiences of a friend of director Jake Schreier, who stated that the Void's powers were inspired by images of the shadows left after the atomic bombing of Hiroshima in 1945.
 Having recently played Lt.
 Robert "Bob" Floyd in the film Top Gun: Maverick (2022), Pullman asked Schreier if the character could be addressed "Robert" instead of "Bob" to avoid repetition, but the filmmaker explained its importance in the source material; Pullman grew to like the name.